rust-lang/rfcs/text/0000-char-uax-31.md

-The other problem is that a lot of languages aren't defined in terms of Annex 31 anyway, like Swift and HTML, which simply spell out the set of allowed code points themselves, so this isn't necessarily useful to allw of the language implementers.
+The other problem is that a lot of languages aren't defined in terms of Annex 31 anyway, like Swift and HTML, which simply spell out the set of allowed code points themselves, so this isn't necessarily useful to all of the language implementers.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives